Prethermalization and the local robustness of gapped systems

+Moreover, we expect gapped topologically-ordered phases are robust to perturbations at all times.
+This could pave the way for topological quantum computing \cite{topoQC_KITAEV03,topoQC_RMP} and quantum memory \cite{topo_Hastings,QMemory_RMP} at zero temperature.
+However, such stability has been proven only for certain gapped Hamiltonians \cite{michalakis2013stability,frustration_free_22}.

+The gap in $H_0$ is crucial to all three stories above.
+In this Letter, we prove that all three phenomena are related to a common result: when \emph{any gapped} $H_0$ is perturbed to $H_0+V$, local correlation functions are efficiently approximated by truncating to the low-energy subspace of $H_0$ for a non-perturbatively long time.
+Prethermalization, captured by (\ref{eq:thermalizationtime}), is independent of the solvability of $H_0$.
+This is: (\emph{1}) a substantial generalization of the theory of \cite{abanin2017rigorous}, (\emph{2}) a proof that false vacuum decay is non-perturbatively slow, and (\emph{3}) a proof of stability for gapped topological phases over non-perturbatively long times.
+These diverse applications of our result are summarized in Table~\ref{Table}.

-\emph{Main Result.}--- The purpose of this letter is to prove that prethermalization is a property of all spatially local gapped systems.
-Let $H_0$ and $V$ to be local many-body Hamiltonians on a $d$-dimensional lattice $\Lambda$: e.g. where $V_S$ acts non-trivially on the degrees of freedom on sites in the geometrically local $S$, and trivially elsewhere, and $\lVert V_S\rVert \le \epsilon$. $H_0$ has a similarly local structure, and we require the existence of a ``spectral gap" of size $\Delta$, wherein the many-body Hilbert space $\mathcal{H}$ can be decomposed into $\mathcal{H}=\mathcal{H}_<\oplus\mathcal{H}_>$, where $\mathcal{H}_<$ contains eigenvectors of eigenvalue at most $E_*$, while $\mathcal{H}_>$ contains eigenvectors of eigenvalue at least $E_*+\Delta$.
-Here and below, precise definitions are relegated to the Supplementary Material (SM).
+\emph{Main Result.}--- Let $H_0$ and $V$ be local many-body Hamiltonians on a $d$-dimensional lattice $\Lambda$: e.g. where $V_S$ acts non-trivially on the degrees of freedom on sites in the geometrically local $S$, and trivially elsewhere, and $\lVert V_S\rVert \le \epsilon$. $H_0$ has a similarly local structure, and we require the existence of a ``spectral gap" of size $\Delta$, wherein the many-body Hilbert space $\mathcal{H}$ can be decomposed into $\mathcal{H}=\mathcal{H}_<\oplus\mathcal{H}_>$, where $\mathcal{H}_<$ contains eigenvectors of eigenvalue at most $E_*$, while $\mathcal{H}_>$ contains eigenvectors of eigenvalue at least $E_*+\Delta$.
+Here and below, precise definitions and proofs are contained to the Supplementary Material (SM).